 The Volkswagen GTI started the hot hatch revolution back in the 80’s and while hot hatchbacks are not as popular in North America as they are in Europe, that hasn’t stopped Ford from trying to take some of the market away from VW.
 The Focus ST is their hot hatch to take on the GTI and on the face of it, they seem to have a strong contender.

 Braking – The brakes are excellent on the Focus ST. They’re not the Brembo fixed calipers of the Focus RS but they do a very good job of bringing the ST to a stop.
-For those with a heavy foot the brakes may be a bit “grabby” and performing a heel & toe downshift is difficult due to the cramped pedal box and the throttle pedal that is significantly lower than the brake pedal.
+For those with a heavy foot the brakes may be a bit “grabby” and performing a heel & toe downshift is difficult due to the cramped pedal box.

 Handling – Arguably the most important aspect of a hot hatch is how it goes around a corner and the Ford Focus ST does a great job of doing that.
 The steering is precise and communicative and the Goodyear Eagle F1 tires provide a decent amount of grip for an all-season tire.
 On the limits of adhesion, understeer prevails as one would expect from a front wheel drive car but lift off the throttle and the back will try to step out of line and induce oversteer.
 The lift-off oversteer characteristic of Ford hatchbacks is what makes this ST almost as much fun as an all-wheel-drive competitor but the biggest problem with the way it handles is the catastrophic torque steer.